top of page

 Another example is this burial register that records, on the second entry, the burial of a 10-month-old Albert Kingshott in Finchley, North London.
 The only problem is that I cannot find a person of that name, born around 1879, that is not already placed elsewhere in the tree with documentary evidence proving that they are not this person.
 So, once again, he sits alone on the tree waiting for information that will link him into the wider family.

 At least with this one, I can apply for a birth certificate that would give me his parents.
-This is, however, an expensive exercise with each certificate costing the best part of £11.
+This is, however, an expensive exercise, with each certificate costing £12.50.
 However, often, this is the only way to solve the mystery in the absence of a baptism which, in this case, doesn't appear to have occurred.
+[Update 2023 - I've subsequently ordered the birth certificate and fitted Albert into the tree.]

 James Kingshott 1811-1849 Death Certific